wesleycamargo/azure-docs.pt-br/articles/storsimple/storsimple-manage-alerts.md

 <properties
-   pageTitle="Exibir e gerenciar alertas do StorSimple | Microsoft Azure" description="Descreve as condições de alerta e a gravidade do StorSimple, como configurar notificações de alerta e como usar o serviço StorSimple Manager para gerenciar alertas." services="storsimple" documentationCenter="NA" authors="SharS"
+   pageTitle="View and manage StorSimple alerts | Microsoft Azure" description="Describes StorSimple alert conditions and severity, how to configure alert notifications, and how to use the StorSimple Manager service to manage alerts." services="storsimple" documentationCenter="NA" authors="SharS"